 BTS Quality Standards

-Following the 2016 Guidelines and 2017 NCEPOD report, BTS has developed Quality Standards for acute non-invasive ventilation in adults, which were published in BMJ Open Respiratory Research in April 2018.
+BTS Quality Standards for acute non-invasive ventilation in adults, were published in April 2018.
 These identify six key indicators of quality care and provide information on how to measure attainment against these standards.